sbt-coursera/sbt-coursera/README.md

 [![Join the chat at https://gitter.im/sbt-coursera/sbt-coursera](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sbt-coursera/sbt-coursera?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](https://travis-ci.org/sbt-coursera/sbt-coursera.png?branch=master)](https://travis-ci.org/sbt-coursera/sbt-coursera)

-This is an SBT plugin for creating Scala and Java projects that can be automatically graded on [Corusera](https://www.coursera.org/).
-The plugin is meant to be used with the set of [scripts](https://github.com/sbt-coursera/cluster-management) for managing the cluster infrastructure.
+This is an SBT plugin for creating Scala and Java projects that can be automatically graded on [Coursera](https://www.coursera.org/).
+Starting with version 0.6, this plugin has been upgraded to run within Coursera's new on-demand platform's programming assignment infrastructure based upon Docker.

 ### Usage

 To use the `sbt-coursera` plugin you need to do two things:
   * Add the `plugins.sbt` file with the following contents to the `<base-dir>/project` folder.
 The file should contain the following:

-        addSbtPlugin("ch.epfl.lamp" % "sbt-coursera" % "0.3")
+        addSbtPlugin("ch.epfl.lamp" % "sbt-coursera" % "0.6")

   * Add your custom build file to the `<base-dir>/project` by filling in the [template file](TODO).